fablabbcn/fablabbcn-legacy-web/_posts/news-post/more than honey.md

 teaserlatest: blog_loop_latest/morethanhoney/morethanhoneysmall.jpg
 teaserlist: blog_loop_latest/morethanhoney/morethanhoneysmall.jpg
 title: More than Honey, B-Project
-meta: "28th of May Needlab, in collaboration with Opensource Beehives, Fabcity Research Lab and with Think Peace-World will organize a fundraising event to build an apiary for the region to develop a sustainable community in Araku valley, Andhra Pradesh and India.
+meta: "28th of May Needlab, in collaboration with Opensource Beehives, Fabcity Research Lab and with Think Peace-World will organize a fundraising event to build an apiary to develop a sustainable community in Araku valley, Andhra Pradesh and India.
 Join us and adopt a Hive to initiate change!"
 author: Marco Sanalitro
 date: 16/05/2017
 category: news